How to Change Your Mouse Speed in Windows 10

 The Hardware Tab

-Last and usually least, the Hardware tab gives you access to the hardware settings for your mouse, including your driver software and versioning.
+The Hardware tab gives you access to the hardware settings for your mouse, including your driver software and versioning.
 You will not generally need to adjust these settings unless you are trying to diagnose a hardware or driver problem with your mouse – issues that arise so rarely in Windows 10 that you are vanishingly unlikely to encounter them, knock on wood.

 With all of these controls at your disposal, getting the perfect mouse user interface experience is as easy as sitting down for a few minutes and experimenting with the settings that work best for you.
 Happy mousing!